vinisted/vinisted/README.md

 - 👋 Hi, I’m @vinisted.
 - 👀 I’m interested in financial management.
 - 🌱 I’m currently learning python, C++ and EXCEL.
-- 💞️ I’m looking to collaborate on development area.
+- 💞️ I’m looking for collaborate on development area.
 - 📫 How to reach me: viniciusaraujo.145@outlook.com. or...
 - 📫 Linkedin: https://www.linkedin.com/in/vinicius-ara%C3%BAjo-342807237/.